 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
+This tells you the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with activities of daily living generally correlates with higher quality rehabilitation.

 - University of North Carolina HospitalAcute Care Hospitals 4.38 miles away101 Manning Drive Chapel Hill North Carolina 27514Government - State(919) 966-4141